-Board and CEO succession planning has been implemented to ensure appropriate continuity and stability is present amongst Board members and senior management whilst enabling appropriate renewal as we take Bapcor into its next phase of optimisation and growth.
-The key consideration is given to the balance between the need for the appropriate levels of governance, and the strategic leadership and oversight required for the long-term sustainable growth of the company.
+Board and CEO succession planning has been implemented to ensure appropriate continuity and stability is present amongst Board members and senior management whilst enabling appropriate ongoing renewal as we take Bapcor into its next phase of optimisation and growth.
+Consideration was given to the balance between the need for appropriate governance, and strategic leadership and oversight required for the long-term sustainable growth for the Company.

-Succession planning is ongoing to further build the strength and capability of the Bapcor Board with a strong focus on recruiting non-executive directors with skills and experience that strengthen the areas identified in the Board skills matrix.
+Succession planning is also ongoing to further build the strength and capability of the Bapcor Board with a strong focus on ensuring that Non-Executive Directors have skills and experience that strengthen the areas identified in the Board skills matrix.